Humans Transmitting Prion Disease To Whales

 Sick animals and sick people can tell us a lot about the health of our environment.
-A study in Denmark is raising red flags.
-There could be a common thread between sick whales and sick humans upstream.
+A study in Denmark is raising red flags about prion contamination.
+There could be a common thread between between the neurodegenerative disease and infectious waste.
+The whales are serving as canaries in a the proverbial coal mine.

 Whales have too much intellectual, social and navigational capacity to run aground en masse unless extremely sick and disoriented.
 There have been several high-profile stranding events around the world in the past few years alone.
 An alarming number of whales are washing up on Alaska’s shores now.
-As mammals high on the food chain, their health is a good indictor of environmental health.
+As mammals high on the food chain, their health is a good indicator of environmental health.
 We should be testing those that die much more rigorously for toxic buildup and disease.
-Whales are downstream from billions of people, so they are in a position to serve as unique bio-indicators.
+Whales are downstream from billions of people, so they are in a position to serve as unique bio-indicators (canaries in the proverbial coal mine).

 These beached whales and dolphins are the oceans’ version of canaries in coal mines.
 Their bodies are like giant sponges that can offer insight into the health of the ocean and the planet.